cavanes1/ColTools/README.md

 ### autosort.py
 Reorders the geometries used by Surfgen according to either an input list of names or automatically by absolute energy error.

+### enerr.py
+Perform error analysis on the Hd surface.